ashakhatri007/CeptreDocs/pages/Overview/CeptreWebEditorBased.md

 Now click the Execute to Quiescence button.
 This will select transitions at random until there are no more rules which can fire.

+## Saving / Retrieving program state
+You can save or retrieve ceptre program by using "Save Program" and "Choose File" buttons respectively.

+Similarly, you can save or retrieve ceptre initial state by using "Save Initial State" and "Choose File" buttons respectively.